The Synthetic Roth Contribution

 4. Algebraic Proof: PV Equivalence at the Portfolio Rate§

-Net present value of the SRC stream (Outside vs Inside):
+Net present value of the SRC stream (Outside vs Inside with constant inputs):

 5. Empirical Proof: Paired Inside / Outside Scenarios (Fixed Annuity)§